leakrullp/various-notes/0_Using_different_Github_accounts.md

 Enter `gh auth login` again in the terminal and choose `GitHub.com` and follow the same steps.

 You can test that both accounts receive commits from the correct account, by created a test repo on each account and cloning it into `Users/your-username/Documents/GitHub/ITU` and `Users/your-username/Documents/GitHub/personal` respectively.
-You should then be able to stage a commit and push it to the repo
+You should then be able to stage a commit and push it to the repo.

 ## Shortfalls